igorbenic/zip-recipes-free/readme.txt

 5. Copy your recipes directly from Microsoft Word, Adobe PDF, etc.

 == Changelog ==
+= 5.0.8 =
+* Fix: Gutenberg could cause an error in some situations

 = 5.0.7 =
 * Tweak: cache directory moved to uploads folder